RachelSa/hiring-engineers/answers.md

     - this-other-tag
   ```
   2. Stop (`sudo service datadog-agent stop`) and restart (`sudo service datadog-agent start`) the Datadog agent.
-  3. Navigate to the [Host Map](https://app.datadoghq.com/infrastructure/map) on the Datadog dashboard to see the Agent with its associated tags.
+  3. Navigate to the [Host Map](https://app.datadoghq.com/infrastructure/map) on the Datadog dashboard to see the agent with its associated tags.
   ![agent with tags](https://github.com/RachelSa/hiring-engineers/blob/tech-writer/images/vm-tag.png)

 ## Install MongoDB and Datadog Integration